 These mashed potatoes are so creamy.
 And why wouldn’t they be?
 We’re using cream cheese and butter here, after all.
 And not just any cream cheese, but garlic and herb cream cheese!
 So good!

-I find that it’s so much easier to divide and serve mashed potatoes straight from the pan and they keep warm that way as well.
+I find that it’s so much easier to divide and serve mashed potatoes straight from the pan and that they keep warm that way as well.
+You can also sprinkle some fresh chives on top of the pie.

 All you need is a cast iron pan, potatoes, cream cheese with garlic and herbs, buttermilk, butter and some chives!
 The consistency is very nice and creamy and they present beautifully as well!